 Determine How Much You Want to Work

-How many hours per day/week would you like to work?
-The is important.
+As a freelancer, how many hours per day/week would you like to work?
 The more hours you put in, generally the more money you make.
 Keep in mind that you may want to work 11 hours/day if you’re early in your career.
 But overtime, you can ratchet it back as your dollars per hour increase and as you become more productive with your time.